Directshares vs Plus500, Who's Better?

 Directshares and Plus500 Contact Details

-Being able to contact a broker simply is important.
+Being able to contact an online trading platform simply is vital.
 Directshares and Plus500 have the following contact details and social medias that you can use.

 |